 A lot of us know that we really ought to create a will at some point — but we might not be asking ourselves whether we need to also create a trust.
 Trusts seem more complicated than wills, in part because trusts can be more open-ended than a standard last will and testament.
 Fortunately, there’s an easy and cost-effective solution.

-Those who take out Haven Term, a term life insurance policy, also receive a $129 credit for trust services with the estate planning company Trust & Will as part of the benefits offered through the Haven Life Plus rider.
-Typically, the trust process costs $399 for individuals and $499 for couples, so this credit is a significant money-saver.
+Those who take out Haven Term, a term life insurance policy, also receive no-cost trust services with the estate planning company Trust & Will as part of the benefits offered through the Haven Life Plus rider.
+Typically, the trust process costs $599 for individuals and $699 for couples, so this is a significant money-saver.
 It might also provide some initiative for those who are intimidated by the trust-making process, or have just been procrastinating.
 (Not, um, that we know anyone like that.)

 That all said, many of us might need a trust as part of our estate planning but simply don’t know how to create a trust.
 That’s why we reached out to Patrick Hicks, head of legal at Trust & Will, to understand exactly what trusts are, how they work, and how long it might take to set one up.
 What we found out?
 That the trust-writing process is less complicated than most people realize.
 Here, Hicks tells us how to create a trust with some surprisingly simple steps.